Taukum

 Taukum (Тауқұм) is a desert in the Almaty Region, Kazakhstan.

 Geography

-Taukum is a sandy desert that lies in the southwestern part of the Balkhash-Alakol Basin.
+Taukum is a sandy desert that is located in the southwestern part of the Balkhash-Alakol Basin.
 It extends to the south of the lower course of the Ili River, from the southern end of Lake Balkhash to the Bozoi Plateau.
-The Maizharylgan and the Chu-Ili Range rise to the south of the desert.
-Lake Itishpes is at the northwestern end.
+The Maizharylgan, part of the Chu-Ili Range rises to the west, and the Zhusandala Plain stretches to the south of the desert.
+Lake Itishpes lies at the northwestern end.

 The height of the sand dunes is between 10 m and 15 m.

 Flora

 The vegetation between sandy areas is made up of shrubs and grasses typical of arid zones, including sagebrush, saltwort, dzhuzgun, wormwood, saxaul and wheatgrass.
 There is a narrow stretch of riparian forest by the banks of the Ili river, at the northern limit of the desert.